 9. Vintage Rose Gold Pink Tourmaline and Diamond Halo

 A beautiful ring for a couple looking for something special and one of a kind.
 This vintage ring from 19th century features pink tourmaline surrounded by 12 Swiss cut diamonds in a halo formation, and finished with a beautiful 14k rose gold band.
 We think it proves that pink gemstones don’t necessarily have to go hand-in-hand with rose gold.

 Topaz is a stone that is said to bring true love and fidelity – something you truly want in a ring and a relationship.

-The design is one-of-a-kind thanks to its rose shaped claws.
+This imperial design is one-of-a-kind.
 Roses are a symbol of admiration, and one thing’s for sure: you and your future fiancée will be admiring this gorgeous ring for a long time!
 The thin rose gold band flatters this ring with just the right aesthetic balance.

-If you want something a little different for your engagement ring, an emerald cut gemstone is the way to go.
-The bright shade of this pink topaz goes wonderfully with the grey hue of the diamonds, and the platinum band is just divine!
+If you want something a little different, this floral ring is the way to go.
+The bright shade of this pink topaz goes wonderfully with the grey hue of the diamonds and petite flowers, and the rose gold band is just divine!